Dillard's: 20th century

 Dillard's is the outgrowth of a department store founded in 1938 by William T. Dillard; its corporate headquarters remain located at the eastern edge of Little Rock's Riverdale area and many of its executives and directors are members of the Dillard family.
 The family retains control of the company through its ownership of Class B Common Stock; the Class A common stock is publicly traded on the New York Stock Exchange.

 Dillard began his first store in Mineral Springs, Arkansas, in what was locally known as "the tater house".
 It was located across the street from the community's Methodist church.
 The building that housed the original store was torn down in the early 2000s.
 Dillard sold the original five and dime store in Nashville, Arkansas, to develop a department store in Texarkana, Arkansas, initially as the minority partner in Wooten & Dillard.
 In 1956, Dillard led an investment group that acquired the Mayer & Schmidt store in Tyler, Texas.
 This store eventually took on the name "Dillard's Mayer & Schmidt" until 1974, when it was replaced with a mall-based location south of downtown Tyler.

-In 1960, Dillard acquired and turned around the failing Brown-Dunkin store in Tulsa, Oklahoma.
-The success of this turnaround was followed in late 1963 by acquiring the Joseph Pfeifer store in Little Rock, Arkansas, and in early 1964 acquiring the other main store in Little Rock, Gus Blass Co.
-Dillard used this as an opportunity to relocate his headquarters to Little Rock.
-In 1969, Dillard and his investors took Dillard Department Stores, Inc., public on the American Stock Exchange.
+During the 1960s, Dillard's acquired several failing stores as a means of expansion.
+In 1964, the company established its headquarters in Little Rock.
+The company's stock went public in 1969, as "Dillard Department Stores, Inc."

-The chain then expanded rapidly as an anchor in suburban shopping malls, and took advantage of market conditions to acquire smaller chains and its ability to turn around locations that other companies could not operate profitably.
-Expansion of the Dillard's chain increased rapidly during the 1970s, mainly through expanding into new malls being built in smaller cities in Texas.
+During the 1970s, Dillard's experienced significant growth by positioning itself as an anchor store in suburban shopping malls.
+The company's expansion strategy included acquiring smaller regional chains and assuming control of locations that had been unprofitable under previous ownership.
+Much of this growth during the decade was concentrated in newly constructed malls within smaller cities in Texas.

 In 1971, five Texas units were acquired from Fedway, a division of Federated Department Stores; the stores were rebranded as Dillard's in 1972.
 In 1974, five Leonard's stores were acquired in Fort Worth, and a commitment to open a new downtown Fort Worth store at the Tandy Center, the site of the original Leonard's.
 Also in 1974, the former Brown-Dunkin, Blass, Pfeifer and Mayer & Schmidt stores were fully renamed Dillard's.